 1. May Help Prevent Cancer

+Pineapple is now recognized in the scientific community as one of the top cancer-fighting foods.
 In studies, bromelain has been found to have natural anti-cancer effects, including promoting apoptotic cell death and preventing tumor growth.
-(3) It’s been shown in animal studies that it can induce the production of distinct cytokines, that it has antimetastatic efficacy and that it inhibits metastasis by reducing platelet aggregation.
+It’s been shown in animal studies that it can induce the production of distinct cytokines, that it has antimetastatic efficacy and that it inhibits metastasis by reducing platelet aggregation.

 2. Helps Treat Digestive Disorders